Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 # Firmware

-Duet 3 Motor 23CL are supported in RRF 3.5 and later.
+Duet 3 Motor 23CL is supported in RRF 3.5 and later.

 ## Limitations